BelfrySCAD/BOSL2/tutorials/Attachments.md

         color("lightblue")cuboid(5,anchor=LEFT);
 ```

-Using align(), the determination of the anchor is automatic.
-Any
+When you use align() it automatically determines the correct anchor to
+use for the child and this anchor overrides any anchor specified to
-anchor you do specify is ignored.
+the child:  any anchor you specify for the child is ignored.

 ```openscad-3D
 include<BOSL2/std.scad>